RickWeber/100-days-of-code/r1-log.md

 I'm off track, but at least I'm coding.
 Did some register machine stuff this morning and some netlogo stuff this afternoon.
 Followed by more netlogo and more rodrego.

+### R1D30 2020-10-30

+dang, we should get some halloween candy!

+I didn't really do much coding, but I did help a student with R. So I'm counting that as a day.
+It's better than nothing.